Erika Vial Monteverdi

 Piers has a PhD from Cambridge University in proteomics, where he also completed his undergraduate degree in Natural Sciences.
 He is based in London.

-Sarah Stanley is Editor at Cancer Commons, where she prepares actionable, patient-friendly content for people dealing with cancer.
+Sarah Stanley prepares actionable, patient-friendly content across multiple platforms for people dealing with cancer.
 Her writing has previously appeared in Discover magazine and in Popular Science.
 She has also written for PLOS, the American Geophysical Union, the Marine Biological Laboratory in Woods Hole, Massachusetts, and for the European Molecular Biology Laboratory in Heidelberg, Germany.
-Sarah studied microbiology at the University of California, Santa Barbara, and writes music under the name Focusbird.
+Sarah studied microbiology at the University of California, Santa Barbara.

-As Accounting Manager, Martha Dehnow handles all aspects of finance and accounting for Cancer Commons.
+As Chief Financial Officer, Martha Dehnow handles all aspects of finance and accounting for Cancer Commons.
 Her specialty is helping startups and small companies grow to their fullest potential by allowing founders to focus on their core business.
 Prior to Cancer Commons, Martha worked for CommerceNet and BDNA Corporation.
 She has also worked for early stage startups, such as EIT and Veo Systems, which were later acquired by VeriFone, Hewlett-Packard, and CommerceOne.

 William T. Wong, PhD (Executive Director)